gitter-badger/dotfiles-11/README.md

 This repository houses all of my system configuration files and scripts.

+NOTE: I am in the process of (very slowly) switching/documenting my switch to zsh from bash.
+This will obviously change a lot of what goes on here, be patient.

 The script configureDotFiles.sh performs the necessary configuration for these configuration files to take effect on a new system or an old one whose